How to Make Juicy Grilled Chicken Breasts

 Grilling season is my favorite time of year, and juicy grilled chicken is something I love to make all summer long.
 But grilled chicken breasts take some attention to details to make sure they turn out perfectly juicy and tender without drying out.

-This popular post has five easy steps to help you make Juicy Grilled Chicken Breasts that are perfect every time.
+This popular post has my five easy steps to help you make Juicy Grilled Chicken Breasts that are perfect every time.
 For years I’ve been using a chicken breast marinade and then grilling the chicken with great results, despite the recipes I see that say you should only use bone-in chicken with skin on the grill.

-When I catered houseboat trips for over ten years, juicy grilled chicken breasts were one of the dinners I always made at the lake, and there were many requests for the recipes that produced the perfect grilled chicken.
+When I catered houseboat trips for over ten years, juicy grilled chicken breasts were one of the dinners I always made at the lake, and there were many requests for the recipes that produced perfect grilled chicken.

 And of course I shared my tips for grilled chicken breasts with many of my Lake Powell clients through the years.
 And this method for producing juicy grilled chicken has been popular with the readers of Kalyn’s Kitchen too; hope you enjoy!